amsterdamtimemachine/data-index/README.md

 bun --env-file=.env.prod run db:rebuild-index

 # Start the app (connects to the external DB defined in .env.prod)
-docker compose --project-name atm-prod --env-file .env.prod \
+docker compose --project-name data-index-prod --env-file .env.prod \
   -f docker/docker-compose.yml \
   -f docker/docker-compose.production.yml up -d app
 ```

-The `--project-name atm-prod` is what scopes container/network/volume names to this deployment.
+The `--project-name data-index-prod` is what scopes container/network/volume names to this deployment.
 It's required if you also want to run a `staging` deployment alongside (see "Deploying a new image" below).

 ### First time server setup (self-hosted)